dword-design/sebastianlandwehr.com/content/posts/sending-emails-with-nuxt-js-the-easy-way.md

   ],
 }
 ```
 Note that you probably should pass the credentials or the whole config via environment variables (e.g. via [dotenv](https://www.npmjs.com/package/dotenv)).
 Also note that you can only use the module in universal mode.
-It will not work for static sites (via `nuxt generate`) because the server middleware does not exist.
+It will not work for static sites (via `nuxt generate`), because the server middleware does not exist.

 And there we go!
 Now we can implement ourselves a contact form page and send emails: